gvwilson/thirdbit/fiction/maddy-roo/index.md

-When they reached a four-way junction, the lights came on to their left, leading them down another flight of stairs to  open door that was even thicker than the one at the surface.
+When they reached a four-way junction, the lights came on to their left, leading them down another flight of stairs to an open door even thicker than the one at the surface.

 "Whoa…" Maddy breathed.
 The room beyond the door was as big as the central square of Rusty Bridge.